davidjfk/014_student_dashboard/README_plan_to_solve_winc_assignment.md

         design: for each of the 4 columns in the selectbox 3 options: 'no sort (default option)', 'sort (low-high)', 'sort (high-low)'.
         So 12 selectbox-options in total.

-# branch_09_sort_students_by_average_grades

-ANALYSIS:
-    requirement: "sort the students by average grades (high to low or low to high)."

-    scope: you need more than 1 student for this --> cannot use a selectbox here.
-You need a separate chart here: reason: whereas on the
-    'Dashboard Overview' (branch_02) there are 56 points (1 for each assignment) on the x-axis, this time (on branch_06) there will be 10 points (1 for each student) on the x-axis.

-    x-axis: 10 columns.
-Each column is 1 student. (so the x-axis is different than that of the previous assignments !!!)
-    y-axis: average grade of a student for all 56 assignments.
-(So) column height of a marker on the barchart indicates the average grade for all 56 assignments of 1 student.

-    Add a checkbox:
-    unchecked === grades from low to high (from left to right) checked === grades from high to low (from right to left)

-    On main nav bar add link to separate page (with its own comp) on which to implement branch_10_sort_students_by_average_grades.

-    'average' can be 1 out of 2 things:
-    a) fun per assignment for all 56 students combined.
-    b) difficult per assignment for all 56 students combined.
-    --> "fun + difficult" combined per assignment for all 56 assignments per student combined would be weird: adding "fun + difficult" has no semantic meaning.

-DESIGN:
-    I need combi of smart component and dumb compoonent to implement this:

-    Implementation order: 1 to 6.
-    So adding the sort-functionality will be the FINAL step.
-First connect the transformed data to the dumb components.

-    1. sort students by average grades smart component:transform data and feed it into the dumb components as props-object.

-    2. sort students by average grades dumb component:
-        10 students will populate the x-axis, instead of 56 assignments.
-        The y-axis -as a result of this - will contain 'average grade per student', instead of 'average grade per assignment'.
-        So I need a new - read: modified - victory chart 'M' to implement this.
-        Semantically, 'M' is different from the other victory charts, so 'M' gets its own link and route in the navbar.
-        Implement 'M' as barchart and linechart, refactor from assignment 'Dashboard Overview'.

-    3. sort students by average grades smart component with business logic to implement "sort the students by average grades (high to low or low to high)." dumb component with selectbox with 3 options: 'no sort (default option)', 'sort (low-high)', 'sort (high-low)'. (no requirement about which form control to use).
-    4. (just for fun): filter (in or out) 1, a few or all assignments.
-Use pipeline (see my Winc-dentist-assignment) to combine sorting and filtering.

-# branch 10_scatterplot_with_correlation_coefficients_and_outliers

-    End point of 'branch_02_scatterplot(...)' : inside the scatterplot the assignments and the students have been 'scatterplotted' on the dimensions 'difficult rating' and 'fun rating'.

-    1. for 'assignments' calculate correlation coefficient.
-    2. automatically analyse the value of the coefficient.
-    3. for 'students' calculate correlation coefficient.
-    4. automatically analyse the value of the coefficient.
-    5. calculate outliers.
-    6. if there are outliers (in branch_02_scatterplot(...) visual inspection of scatterplot has resulted in 1 student as an outlier and possibly 1 or 2 assignments.)